MicrosoftDocs/azure-docs/articles/communication-services/concepts/sms/program-brief-guidelines.md

 > [!Note]
 > Short codes in the US cannot start with 1.

-### Message Directionality
+### Directionality
-This field captures the directionality of the SMS program – 1-way broadcast or 2-way SMS.
+This field captures the directionality of the SMS program – 1-way or 2-way SMS.
 In United States, 2-way SMS is mandated to honor opt-out requests from customers.

 ### Recurrence
 Programs are classified as Transactional programs or Subscription programs: